A day trip in Dorset is the perfect way to spend a summer’s day!

 5. Corfe Castle

 Dorset is an amazing place to get into nature, with mile upon mile of coastline and acres of countryside.
-Here’s a handy guide to the best walks in Dorset.
+Check out my beginner’s guide to hiking here.

 7. Monkey World